 Much like Metal Gear Rising: Revengence, Warlander has a similar system in which the player can selectively chop up enemies with Jedi-like accuracy.
-Heads will literally role as you use your eco-friendly lightsaber to decapitate Technos with weaknesses at the neck, or you can chop off their legs to rob them of their mobility.
+Heads will literally role as you use your eco-friendly lightsaber to decapitate Technos with weaknesses at the neck, or you can chop off a limb to limit their mobility before decapitating them anyway.

-The wheels come off when the player realises that all these elements feel underdeveloped, or outright broken.
-From menu screens which appear to use Arial as a font, to the weird, meaningless bits of banter between Bruce and his sword, too much of Warlander smacks of a game that had to be squashed into a brutal crunch time.
+Unfortunately, the wheels come off when the player realises that all these elements feel very underdeveloped, or outright broken.
+From menu screens which appear to use Arial as a font, to the weird, meaningless bits of banter between Bruce and his sword, much of Warlander smacks of a game that had to be squashed into a brutal crunch time.

-Sure, viciously slicing enemies into lumps of flesh is certainly cool at first, but this is eventually overshadowed by Bruce’s indescribably clumsy sword strikes and cumbersome movement speed.
+Sure, viciously slicing enemies into chunks of flesh is certainly cool at first, but this is soon overshadowed by Bruce’s indescribably clumsy sword strikes and cumbersome movement speed.
 He is so unresponsive that you’d think his glowy, forest sword must weight a ton, and there is only the option of a left or right swing with absolutely no ability for even basic combos.

-Above all, I think this “chieftain” seriously needs to consider running a few laps around the fields or laying off the cigarettes, because he has the physical stamina of an obese bulldog.
-Four or five sword slashes and your stamina bar is GONE, leaving Bruce unable to fight in the middle of the battle.
+Above all, I think our “chieftain” here seriously needs to consider running a few laps around the fields or laying off the cigarettes, because he has the physical stamina of an obese bulldog.
+Four or five sword slashes and your stamina bar is GONE, leaving Bruce completely paralyzed in mid-battle.
 Nightmare fuel in a rogue-like.

-Then there are the boss fights which are so unfinished they are reason enough to have abandoned releasing this game.
-These guys move laughably slow, and their AI occasionally stops working during which they stare vacantly at the player while nothing prevents you hacking their life bar to pieces.
-They will set off an attack occasionally, but I could see it coming a mile away, thus removing the last ounce of challenge left in these encounters.
+Worst of all, the boss fights are so unfinished they alone are reason enough to have abandoned releasing this game.
+These guys move laughably slow, and their AI occasionally stops working during which they stare vacantly at the player while nothing prevents you taking big greedy chunks off their health bars.
+They will set off an attack occasionally, but I could see it coming a mile away which thus removed the last ounce of challenge left in these encounters.

-A rogue-like is more than random numbers and permadeth mechanics: It represents a style of gameplay design that allows the player to appreciate a challenge.
-A rogue-like represents an entire game that has been built around the core of allowing the player to think ahead, to manage their resources, and, above all, improve their skill by playing the game.
+A rogue-like is more than random numbers and permadeth mechanics: These mechanics create a style of gameplay design that allows the player to appreciate a sense of constant danger.
+Rogue-likes are entire games that give the player the opportunity to think ahead, to manage their resources, and, above all, improve their skill by playing the game.

-For this reason Warlander is a rogue-like in name only; the essential mechanics of this genre are so unfinished here that this game never really gains a grasp on the genre.
-Warlander can offer brief moments of fun swordplay, but this cannot outweigh how many crucial elements are still missing.
-I don’t really have an excuse for why you should play this.
+For this reason Warlander is a rogue-like in name only; the essential mechanics of this genre are so unfinished here that this game never really come together in a well-rounded experience.
+Warlander can offer brief moments of fun swordplay, yet the combat cannot outweigh how many crucial elements are still missing, dysfunctional or incomplete.
+I don’t have an excuse for why you should play this.

 - Nice environments